 While the Biden administration has abandoned America's allies, President-elect Trump and Senator Rubio are clear eyed and understand that where freedom and democracy exists America has strong allies and trusted trade partners.
 Marco has a strong record of holding the regimes in communist

-China, Cuba, Venezuela, and Nicaragua accountable for their repression and tyranny.
+Marco has a strong record of holding the regimes in communist China, Cuba, Venezuela, and Nicaragua accountable for their repression and tyranny.
 He will work with President Trump to punish communist regimes for their crimes, make clear to our enemies and partners alike around.

-Most importantly, Marco will always put America's best interests
+Most importantly, Marco will always put America's best interests first.

 Marco, congratulations.
 You have served the people of Florida well.
 It has been an honor to work with you as Senator, and I will continue working together with you on issues that matter deeply to the people of Florida, to our nation.
 You are well deserving of this role.
 You will do an incredible job.
 I will end up being the senior Senator finally.
 I am proud to support you and urge all my colleagues to do the same.

 OPENING STATEMENT OF HON.
-JAMES E. RISCH, CHAIRMAN, U.S. SENATOR FROM IDAHO have worked together over a number of years.
+JAMES E. RISCH, CHAIRMAN, U.S. SENATOR FROM IDAHO